richardlois8/TechMate/README.md

 ## 📖 How to Use

-1. **Install the App** 📲: Install the TechMate app from the Google Play Store on your Android device.
-Make sure your device supports Android SDK 24 or higher.
+1. **Install the App** 📲: Run it from Android Studio or Build it to Apk.

 2. **Launch the App** 🚀: Open the TechMate app.
 You'll be greeted with a clean and simple user interface.